 Internal Service Funds are accounted for using the "economic resources" measurement focus and the accrual basis of accounting.
 Accordingly, all assets, deferred outflows of resources, liabilities, and deferred inflows of resources, (whether current or noncurrent) are included on the Statement of Net Position.
 The Statement of Revenues, Expenses and Changes in Net Position presents increases (revenues) and decreases (expenses) in total net position.
-Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which they are earned while expenses have been recorded as revenue and provisions have been made for uncollectible amounts.
+Under the accrual basis of accounting, revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred.
+In these funds, receivables have been recorded as revenue and provisions have been made for uncollectible amounts.